comp426-2023-spring/a02/README.md

 1. `npm link` (should link/install your package locally)
 2. `npm test` (should run your test script defined in package.json)
-3. `node cli.js -n 35 -w 79 -t America/New_York -d 0` (should return today's weather)
+3. `node cli.js -n 35 -w 79 -z America/New_York -d 0` (should return today's weather)
-4. `galosh.js -n 35 -w 79 -t America/New_York -d 0` (should return the same as above)
+4. `galosh.js -n 35 -w 79 -z America/New_York -d 0` (should return the same as above)
-5. `galosh.js -n 35 -w 79 -t America/New_York` (should return tomorrow's weather by default)
+5. `galosh.js -n 35 -w 79 -z America/New_York` (should return tomorrow's weather by default)
 6. `galosh.js -n 35 -w 79` (should return tomorrow's weather by default and get the timezone from the system)
 7. `galosh.js -h` (should return help message and exit 0)
 8. `galosh.js -j` (should return JSON and exit)